Enjoy Sanya on the rocks

-Once upon a time in Sanya, Hainan – Miss World, banished bureaucrats, rocks, bars, beaches, spas, hot springs, and a lot of pineapples.
-A Sanya fun guide to the best Yalong Bay child-friendly resorts and a look at Haitang Bay spa resorts.
+Once upon a time in Sanya, Hainan – Miss World, banished bureaucrats, spas, dog hotels, hot springs, pineapples, and some fine rocks.
+A Sanya fun guide to the best Yalong Bay child-friendly resorts and a look at Haitang Bay MICE resorts.

 JUMP TO Airport duty-free shopping | Beaches and bays | Sightseeing | Tips to get around Sanya | Sanya nightlife | Yalong Bay, Sunny Bay | Dadonghai | Sanya Bay family hotels | Haitang Bay, Clearwater Bay and Shimei Bay | Haikou business hotels | Boao conference hotels | Hotel Contacts